 - Complementary and alternative medicine can be significantly helpful to those who are living with mental illness, because they must cope with stressors such as fatigue, insomnia, and anxiety.
 Some examples of alternative treatments include exercise, dietary supplements, relaxation techniques, and yoga.

 GoMo Health is affecting change in the mental health arena with Bridgeway Rehabilitation Services, a mental health day program located in Elizabeth, New Jersey.
 The Bridgeway Personal Concierge™: Every Day Matters program is a free mobile engagement solution designed to enhance Bridgeway’s already instated rehabilitation program.
-In the months since the program has been deployed at Bridgeway, they have seen a significant difference in attendance retention rate and revenue.
-Learn more about this program by clicking below.
+In the months since the program has been deployed at Bridgeway, they have seen a 40.9% increase in participant retention, translating into a $162,529 annual revenue increase.